pboettch/json-schema-validator/README.md

 # What is it?

-This is a C++ header-only library for validating JSON documents based on a [JSON Schema](http://json-schema.org/) which itself should validate with [draft-4 of JSON Schema Validation](http://json-schema.org/schema).
+This is a C++ library for validating JSON documents based on a [JSON Schema](http://json-schema.org/) which itself should validate with [draft-4 of JSON Schema Validation](http://json-schema.org/schema).

-First a disclaimer: *Everything here should be considered work in progress and contributions or hints or discussions are welcome.*
+First a disclaimer: *It is work in progress and contributions or hints or discussions are welcome.*

 Niels Lohmann et al develop a great JSON parser for C++ called [JSON for Modern C++](https://github.com/nlohmann/json).
 This validator is based on this library, hence the name.

-The name is for the moment purely marketing, because there is, IMHO, not much modern C++ inside.
-But I think the whole thing could be rewritten mode "modern".
+The name is for the moment purely marketing, because there is, IMHO, not so much modern C++ inside.
+There is plenty of space to make it more modern.

 External documentation is missing as well.
 However the API of the validator will be rather simple.

+# Design goals

+The main goal of this validator is to produce *human-comprehensible* error messages if a JSON-document/instance does not comply with its schema.
+This is done with exceptions thrown at the users with a helpful message telling what's wrong with the document while validating.

+Another goal was to use Niels Lohmann's JSON-library.
+This is why the validator lives in his namespace.

+# Weaknesses

+Schema-reference resolution is not recursivity-proven: If there is a nested cross-schema reference, it will not stop.
+(Though I haven't tested it)

 # How to use